FRRouting/frr/doc/user/kernel.rst

   Today, the /dev/route special device file is obsolete.
 Netlink communication is done by reading/writing over netlink socket.

-  After the kernel configuration, please reconfigure and rebuild Frr.
+  After the kernel configuration, please reconfigure and rebuild FRR.
-  You can use netlink as a dynamic routing update channel between Frr and the kernel.
+  You can use netlink as a dynamic routing update channel between FRR and the kernel.